 Spiral galaxies are flat disks of stars, gas and dust.
 The disk rotates around a bulge of much older stars.
 Around the main disk is a much fainter halo of stars.
 Most of these halo stars live in globular clusters.
 Up to 65% of the galaxies we can see are spirals.

-Spirals are so named because of the spiral structures (or arms) that extend out from the central bulge into the disk.
-These lumpy features are the sites of ongoing star formation, and are brighter than the surrounding disk because of the young, hot, blue stars that live within them.
+Spirals are called after the spiral structures (or arms) that come out from the central bulge into the disk.
+These arms are often lumpy.
+They are the site of new stars being born.
+The areas where stars are forming are brighter than the surrounding disk.
+This is because of the young, hot, blue stars which live within them.

-Because spiral galaxies still have significant amounts of gas and dust, they are thought to be relatively young in comparison to elliptical galaxies.
-In fact, many astronomers believe that over time, spiral galaxies will evolve into ellipticals.
+Because these galaxies still have lots of gas and dust, they are thought to be quite young compared to elliptical galaxies.
+In fact, many astronomers believe that over time, spirals will evolve into ellipticals.

-Spiral galaxies are mostly found in low-density regions of the Universe (i.e. with not many other galaxies nearby) and it is rare to find them in the middle of galaxy clusters.
-Our own galaxy, the Milky Way, is thought to be a spiral galaxy with a central bar feature.
+Spiral galaxies are mostly found in low-density regions of the Universe (i.e. with not many other galaxies nearby).
+It is rare to find them in the middle of galaxy clusters.
+Our own galaxy, the Milky Way, is thought to be a spiral galaxy with a central bar.